mdtanker/polartoolkit/CONTRIBUTING.md

 To add or update a dependencies, add it to `pyproject.toml` either under `dependencies` or `optional-dependencies`.
 This will be included in the next build uploaded to PyPI.

-If you add a dependency necessary for using the package, make sure to add it to the Binder config file and update the `environment.yml` file in the repositry.
+If you add a dependency necessary for using the package, make sure to add it to the Binder config file and update the `environment.yml` file in the repository.
 See below.

 ## Create a conda environment file